This is the multi-page printable view of this section. Click here to print.

 Caution

-• When creating a snapshot in the Volume Group, a snapshot is created in the Block Storage (BM).
+• When a snapshot is created in a Volume Group, the snapshot is created in Block Storage (BM).

-• If the maximum number of snapshot creations or the threshold of snapshot space (around 90%) is exceeded, old snapshots will be deleted from oldest.
+• If the maximum number of snapshots or the snapshot space threshold (around 90%) is exceeded, older snapshots are deleted first.

-• If the snapshot capacity usage rate is high (around 90%), replication may be stopped.
+• If the snapshot capacity usage is high (around 90%), replication may be stopped.

-• Snapshots can be created up to a maximum of 1,023 (the maximum number of automatic creations through scheduling is 128), and if the maximum number of creations is exceeded, no more snapshots can be created.
+• Snapshots can be created up to a maximum of 1,023 (with up to 128 automatically generated through scheduling), and if the maximum number is exceeded, no additional snapshots can be created.

-• Snapshot recovery must be performed in a state where all connected servers are disconnected (Umount, Disk Offline), and the recovered volume can be used after reconnection (Mount, Disk Online).
+• Snapshot recovery must be performed while all connected servers are disconnected (Umount, Disk Offline), and the restored volume can be used after it is reconnected (Mount, Disk Online).

 Reference

-• When using replication, the snapmirror file cannot be deleted.
+• When using replication, snapmirror files cannot be deleted.

-• When using Volume Group, set the snapshot schedule on the Volume Group (BM) detailed information screen.
-The created snapshot can be checked in the Block Storage (BM) snapshot list.
+• When using a Volume Group, set the snapshot schedule on the Volume Group (BM) detail information screen.
+The created snapshots can be viewed in the Block Storage (BM) snapshot list.

-Volume Group(BM) Resource List page where you can check the replication information of the selected resource.
+Volume Group(BM) Resource List page allows you to view the replication information of the selected resource.

-• Volume Group Name: Volume Group name of the original or replica
+• Volume Group name: Name of the Volume Group of the source or replica

 • Location: Location where the volume was created

-• Authority: User authority of the volume set according to the replication policy
+• Permissions: User permissions of the volume set according to the replication policy

 Table.
 Replication tab detailed information items